rgavigan/chess/online/README.md

 ## Online Chess Application Setup Tutorial / Instructions

 ### Infrastructure
-Currently, the Chess Application is running on an Azure VM.
-This is being migrated to AWS EC2.
-* The Azure VM is using Spot Eviction - meaning it will be shut down whenever Azure decides they want to shut it off (and needs to be restarted).
-The free AWS EC2 instance will be dedicated and not be subject to this unpredictable availability.
 * AWS provides AWS CDK - it makes deploying EC2 instances very easy, and a script has been created to run the application as a service upon the EC2 instance's creation.

 #### Azure Setup